-Increasing coverage while decreasing the number of shots
+Increasing coverage while reducing the number of shots

-Pentavalent combines five different vaccines in a single vial to protect against five diseases: diphtheria-pertussis-tetanus (DTP), hepatitis B (hepB) and Haemophilus influenzae type B (Hib).
+Pentavalent combines five different vaccines in a single vial.
+It protects against five diseases: diphtheria, pertussis (whooping cough), tetanus, hepatitis B and Haemophilus influenzae type B (Hib).

-In developing countries, where the vast majority of Hib deaths occur, it accounts for a larger number of deaths than meningitis and leaves up to 35 per cent of survivors with disabilities.
+In developing countries, where the vast majority of Hib deaths occur, the disease leaves up to 35% of survivors with disabilities.

-Babies and young children are most at risk from hepB, with the virus often passing from mother to child before or shortly after birth, and putting victims at high risk of death from cirrhosis of the liver and liver cancer in later life.
+Babies and young children are most at risk from hepatitis B. The virus often passes from mother to child before or shortly after birth.
+This puts victims at high risk of death from cirrhosis of the liver and liver cancer later in life.

 Other advantages include: